 - Teacher Growth, Supervision and Evaluation.

-- The Superintendent is directed to develop an Administrative Procedure to fulfill Board obligations created by any federal legislation or provincial legislation other than the School Act.
+- In the absence of board policy, the Superintendent is directed to develop an Administrative Procedure to fulfill Board obligations created by any federal legislation or provincial legislation.

 Section 33, 51, 52, 202, 203, 204, 206, 209, 210, 213, 214, 215, 217, 218, 219, 222 Education Act